glottospace/glottospace/README.md

 #> glottodata does not contain metadata
 ```

-We've now specified diagnostic = FALSE, but the default is to show some more extensive diagnostics (like a data coverage plot).
+We’ve now specified diagnostic = FALSE, but the default is to show some
+more extensive diagnostics (like a data coverage plot).

 You can also check the metadata: